demizer/go-rst/README.rst

 How to contribute
 -----------------

+See the `doc` directory for more documentation and tip and tricks.

 * **Convert tests into JSON**

   The docutils tests are implemented in a "psuedo xml" which is non-standard.